mmistakes/minimal-mistakes/_posts/2024-01-25-websockets-in-http4s.md

 Here we add a `Stream` that publishes a `WebSocketFrame.Ping()` to our `Topic` every 30 seconds.
 This is enough to keep our WebSocket connection alive.

-## 6. Advanced Chat Application features
+## 6. Advanced Chat Application Features
 In this section, we modify our application and add a lot of extra features such as user names, rooms, and metrics.

 To properly follow along with the code example, checkout the code on [GitHub](https://github.com/hkateu/WebsocketChatApp) since this section contains large code snippets.